 Method #4: Clearing the mspr.hds File

 Netflix uses Microsoft PlayReady to stream DRM-protected videos.
 DRM protection can sometimes cause issues in playback.
-You can try to erase the mspr.hds file and this will cause the windows to file a fresh one.
+You can try to erase the mspr.hds file, and this will cause Windows to file a fresh one.

 Steps: Open the file explorer and go to Program Data > Microsoft > Play Ready > mspr.hds files and erase them.
 Also trying erasing the data in the recycle bin.
 Reboot your PC/laptop at last.